Police: Lawyer Murdaugh arranged own death but shot grazed

 The shooter, Curtis Edward Smith, was charged with assisted suicide, insurance fraud and several other counts in the Sept.
 4 shooting of Alex Murdaugh on a lonely highway in Hampton County, the State Law Enforcement Division said in a statement.

+“He didn’t want law enforcement spending more time on this fake crime instead of focusing on solving the murders of Maggie and Paul," attorney Dick Harpootlian said on the Today show.

+Later Wednesday, state police opened a sixth investigation into Murdaugh and his family, looking into the 2018 death of a housekeeper and nanny who, according to a wrongful death settlement, was killed in a trip-and-fall accident at the Murdaugh home that was never reported to the local coroner and was listed as a natural death.

-Murdaugh was not charged Tuesday night, but agents said more charges were expected.
+Murdaugh was not charged in his own shooting Tuesday night, but agents called him a co-defendant and said more charges were expected.
+Harpootlian said he expects Murdaugh to be charged in his own shooting, but doesn't think his client knows who killed his wife and son.

+“Clearly he is distraught about their deaths.
+He did not murder them," Harpootlian said.

-Murdaugh gave Smith the gun to kill him and he followed Murdaugh to Old Salkehatchie Road firing one shot at the lawyer as he stood in the road, an agent said in a sworn statement.
+Murdaugh gave Smith the gun to kill him and he followed Murdaugh to Old Salkehatchie Road, firing one shot at the lawyer as he stood in the road, a state agent said in a sworn statement.

 Murdaugh wanted Smith to kill him so his surviving son would get his $10 million life insurance policy, state agents said.